-NIMBY (texts by Marina Mojana and Maria Anna Potocka)
+NIMBY (texts by Marina Mojana, Maria Anna Potocka, Agnieszha Kilian)

-They all witnessed tragedies that, after two centuries, still concern us, and their commitment affirms non-negotiable values against pedophilia, domestic violence, vivisection and animal violence, devastation of the environment, child labor, exploitation of female labor, religious persecution, political warfare, infibulation, marginalization of the disabled, the hell of prisons and human guinea pigs.
+They all witnessed tragedies that, after a century, still concern us, and their commitment affirms non-negotiable values against pedophilia, domestic violence, vivisection and animal violence, devastation of the environment, child labor, exploitation of female labor, religious persecution, political warfare, infibulation, marginalization of the disabled, the hell of prisons and human guinea pigs.

-NIMBY (HeLa) installation is the first of the twelve installations that will be developed for each woman.
-It is about Henrietta Lacks who is an icon related to the exploitation of human beings used as guinea pigs, by the pharmaceutical and medical industry, most of the times even without their consent.
+HeLa installation is about Henrietta Lacks, an icon related to the exploitation of human beings by the pharmaceutical and medical industry.
 In 1951, a scientist at the Johns Hopkins Hospital in Baltimore, Maryland, created the first immortal human cell line with a tissue sample taken without consent from a young and poor African American woman with cervical cancer named Henrietta Lacks.
 Those cells, called HeLa cells, quickly became invaluable to medical research and over the years were used worldwide by a multi-billion-dollar pharmaceutical industry that never recognized or even informed her family about the immortal cells.